Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Summary and conclusions

 \section{Summary and conclusions}

-In this study, we have investigated the dynamics of a kicked, piecewise linear, globally nonlinear flexible oscillator, together with its model reduction using proper orthogonal decomposition (POD) with energy closure dimension estimation \cite{Bhattacharyya_2020,Bhattacharyya_2022}.
-For this paper, the physical experimental system on which our study is based, voltage-controlled kicks induce various nonlinear dynamic behaviors in the system, including periodic, quasi-periodic, and chaotic steady states.
-The physical magneto-mechanical oscillator is modeled as a Bernoulli-Euler beam with a point mass at its tip, which can be kicked by a position-triggered constant force of adjustable strength.
-The overall nonlinear infinite-dimensional hybrid system is defined by how the piecewise kicking force creates 8 regions in the system's phase space (Fig.~\ref{fig:phse}), resulting in 3 distinct linear models, each with its own boundary conditions (Eqs.~\ref{eq:weak_eom} and \ref{eq:weak_eom_cases}).
-For numerical experiments, we approximated the system's dynamics using a 25 degree of freedom (DOF) linear model in each phase space region, which enabled us to perform high-fidelity simulations under varying kick strengths.
-The system's responses were subsequently summarized with a bifurcation diagram using the kick strength $F$ as a bifurcation parameter (Fig.~\ref{fig:bfd}): we found a complex bifurcation structure including a diversity of periodic and chaotic steady states.
+We investigated the dynamics of a kicked, piecewise linear, globally nonlinear flexible oscillator and its model reduction using proper orthogonal decomposition (POD), with energy closure analysis used for dimension estimation \cite{Bhattacharyya_2020,Bhattacharyya_2022}.
+Our first principles model consists of a clamped-free Bernoulli-Euler beam with a point mass at its tip, subjected to a position-triggered ``kick'' of adjustable strength and a localized linear restoring force acting near the beam's static equilibrium.
+The resulting nonlinear infinite-dimensional hybrid system is defined by how the piecewise tip forces create 8 regions in phase space (Fig.\ref{fig:phse}), described by 3 distinct linear models with different boundary conditions (Eqs.\ref{eq:weak_eom} and \ref{eq:weak_eom_cases}).

+We represented the full-order system dynamics with high-fidelity numerical simulations of 25-degree-of-freedom (DOF) models constructed with the linear normal modes defined in each region of the hybrid state space.
+The full range of steady state behaviors of the system was obtained and summarized with a bifurcation diagram using the kick strength $F$ as the bifurcation parameter (Fig.~\ref{fig:bfd}), revealing a complex structure of stability transitions between various periodic and chaotic steady states.